Barking Dogs & Other Noise Nuisances

 The form must include the date and times of the violation and meet the guidelines, defined as a dog barking repeatedly for 10 minutes or intermittent episodes lasting a minimum 30 minutes.
 (The requirements are the same for other non-canine animal noises.)

-• Or, if signed by one person, there must be an accompanying audio or videotape for the date and time of the alleged violation.
-This audio or videotape must meet the above listed requirements for a violation.
+• Accompanying video files for the date and time of the alleged violation.
+This video must meet the above listed requirements for a violation.

 An inability to substantiate a violation with documented date and times will result in no action by Multnomah County Animal Services.